Mike Fox (politician)

-Michael Fox is an American politician currently serving in the Montana Senate from Montana's 16th district.
+Michael Fox is an American politician from Montana.
+Fox is a Democratic member of Montana House of Representatives representing District 32.

+He previously served in the Montana Senate for Montana's 16th district from 2021 to 2024.
 He was elected to the seat after incumbent Democrat Frank Smith decided to run for a seat in the Montana House of Representatives instead of re–election.
 He defeated several Democratic candidates in the primary election, advancing to and winning the general election by default.
+A senate term in Montana is four years so he did not need to seek election in 2022.

+In 2024 Fox contested the general election with Republican Jason Ulrich.
+He won with 60% of the vote.

+Fox is a member of the American Indian Caucus.